ffakih5/Refactor/README.md

 ## A website for solutions

-### Inspired by my lovely feline friend, Herculina 🐱
+### Inspired by my lovely feline friend, Herculina 🐱 With quite the number of commits 🐵

 #### Built with
 - HTML